 Entries under day trips outside of the city can, and perhaps should be extended into 2-day trips for a fuller appreciation and enjoyment.

 You can combine most of the sights below in a loop that will take you 1 or 2 weeks, depending on your traveling style.
-See the itinerary here.
+In local tourism parlance, this is called the Golden Ring of Zhetisu.

 - Ile-Alatau National Park: Just south of the city you can find this beautiful national park.
 Many of its peaks and meadows can already be reached in a 1-day trek from the 2 entrances.
 Both are easily accessible by public transport – see hikes around Almaty.